 Entrance to the garden: 50 CZK per person

 Opening hours: every day except Monday from 10am to 6pm.
-In January and February the hours are from 9am to 5pm and are closed on Tuesdays.
+In January and February the hours are from 9am to 5pm.
 They are also closed on certain holidays (eg. Christmas, New Year)

 Address: Černopolní 45, 613 00 Brno